-Minimum requirement Achievement level English Home Language or English First Additional Language APS (Grade 11) APS (NSC/IEB completed) Additional art requirements: An A4 portfolio must be submitted.
+Minimum requirements Achievement level English Home Language or English First Additional Language APS (Grade 11) APS (NSC/IEB completed) Additional art requirements: An A4 portfolio must be submitted.
 This will be evaluated along with a UP competency test with practical and theoretical components.
-Successful applicants must pass with at least 60% in each of the following components: • Conceptualisation test 5 30 28 DrawingInterviewA4 portfolio
+Successful applicants must pass with at least 60% in each of the following 5 components: Conceptualisation test Drawing Interview 30 28 A4 portfolio

-To retain admission, you must obtain an APS of at least 28 in the NSC.
+\ To retain admission, you must obtain an APS of at least 28 in the NSC.

-Admissions for the BA (Fine Arts) programme will take place in July, September and Ad-hoc.
+Admissions for the Bachelor of Arts in Fine Arts programme will take place in July, September and Ad-hoc.